Ginger juice is a great thing to add to your diet. It adds a lot of flavors, but it is also very healthy.

 - Use 1 cup of water or coconut water and pour it into the bowl with the grated ginger.
-To get some of the residues of the ginger off the grater, pour some of the water on it over the bowl.
-After place the grater in the sink to wash.
+To get some of the residues of the ginger off the grater, pour some of the water on it over the bowl, after placing the grater in the sink to wash.

 - Gently squeeze the grated ginger with your fingers in the bowl for a few minutes.
-In other words, the process of ‘juicing’ has started, just manually.
+In other words, just manually, the process of ‘juicing’ has started.

 - Strain with a strainer or sieve into a clean container.

 - This step is optional- Sweeten with sugar or honey (vegan or regular) and stir.

 - Pour the juice into a clean glass.

 - Wash your hands and the utensils used, then enjoy!
 You can put in ice cubes if you desire!
 Or just refrigerate to cool for a few minutes.